igor-s-ribeiro/igor-s-ribeiro/README.md

 ## I'm a Systems Analyst, student of Backend, Artificial Intelligence and CyberSecurity!

 * My name is Igor Sampaio Ribeiro, I am twenty two years old, I currently live in Uberaba Minas Gerais Brazil which is also my hometown.
 I have always liked technologies in general, when I was younger my interest was in games...
 And when I turned 15 years old I started to be curious about what was running behind websites and the games I played.
-My mother enrolled me in a Computer Graphics technical course where I learned how the process of creating games was, I also had my first contact with programming in the C# language and there I fell in love with programming and started to study outside some WEB languages on the side.
-Currently I am a backend programmer and student on the side.
+My first contact with programming was in college, using the C# language.
+Since then, I've been a technology enthusiast, working as a systems analyst and Backend, IA and CyberSecurity student.

 Skills: C# / HTML / CSS / ReactNative / JAVA / SQL / Phyton / Linux